yairm210/Unciv/Project-structure-and-major-classes.md

 `UncivGame` is the 'base' class for the UI, from which everything starts, but it itself doesn't do much.

 When we change a screen, we're changing a value in UncivGame, the interesting stuff happens in the screens themselves.

+## The main menu - `MainMenuScreen`

+This is what the user sees when first entering the game.
+It acts as a hub to loading games, adding mods, options etc, without loading an actual game upfront - this allows us to differentiate between "User can't enter game" and "User can't load game" problems

+## Starting a new game - `NewGameScreen`

+This is basically a giant setting screen for GameOptions and MapOptions classes, divided into:

+* GameOptionsTable - game speed, mods, etc
+* MapOptionsTable - either from preexisting map file or generated, in which case: size, map generation type, etc.
+* PlayerPickerTable - What civs are in the game and who controls them

 ## The World Screen - `WorldScreen`